NEURoboticsClub/neu-underwater-robotics/surface/README.md

 ```sh
 ./xgui -p <PORT NUM> -n <NUM CAMERAS>
 ```
-One can add `-s` flag to show surpressed messages.
+One can add `-s` flag to show supressed messages.
 One can also add `-w <Widget Name>` which locates the surface central to be used in `./gui/widgets/surface_central.py`.